drekka/Alchemic/README.md

 *Note: You will also notice that we don't need to register the class separately.
 Alchemic is smart enough to register the class automatically and create it hen necessary to access it's factory methods.
 If you want to tweak the class you can still use a `AcRegister(...) macro.
 Otherwise it's not needed.*

 Factory method registrations are stored in the Alchemic context along side the classes.
-For their names, Alchemic uses a combination of the class and method selector.
+For their names, Alchemic uses a combination of the class and method selector using the format "*ClassName method:signature:*".
 Like class registrations, you can make use of the `AcWithName(...)` macro to give a factory method a more meaningful and useful associated name.

 Now lets take a look at a factory method that takes arguments: